Karl Dönitz: Nuremberg war crimes trials

 Following the war, Dönitz was held as a prisoner of war by the Allies.
-He was indicted as a major war criminal at the Nuremberg Trials on three counts.
+He was indicted as a major war criminal at the Nuremberg trials on three counts.
 One: conspiracy to commit crimes against peace, war crimes, and crimes against humanity.
 Two: planning, initiating, and waging wars of aggression.
 Three: crimes against the laws of war.
 Dönitz was found not guilty on count one of the indictment, but guilty on counts two and three.

-During the trial, army psychologist Gustave Gilbert was allowed to examine Nazi leaders on trial for war crimes.
+During the trial, the army psychologist Gustave Gilbert was allowed to examine Nazi leaders on trial for war crimes.
 Among other tests, a German version of the Wechsler–Bellevue IQ test was administered.
 Dönitz and Hermann Göring scored 138, which made them equally the third-highest among the Nazi leaders tested.
+Dönitz was also examined by Chief Medical Officer Lt.
+Col. Rene Juchli who reported that Dönitz suffered from "a chronic prostate disorder".

 At the trial, Dönitz was charged with waging unrestricted submarine warfare against neutral shipping, permitting Hitler's Commando Order of 18 October 1942 to remain in full force when he became commander-in-chief of the Navy, and to that extent responsibility for that crime.
 His defence was that the order excluded men captured in naval warfare, and that the order had not been acted upon by any men under his command.
 Added to that was his knowledge of 12,000 involuntary foreign workers working in the shipyards, and doing nothing to stop it.
 Dönitz was unable to defend himself on this charge convincingly when cross-examined by prosecutor Sir David Maxwell Fyfe.

 On 25 February 1945, Hitler asked Dönitz whether the Geneva Convention should be denounced.
 Hitler's motives were twofold.
 The first was that reprisals could be taken against Western Allied prisoners of war; second, it would deter German forces from surrendering to the Western Allies, as was happening on the Eastern Front where the convention was in abeyance.
 Instead of arguing the conventions should never be denounced, Dönitz suggested it was not expedient to do so, so the court found against him on this issue; but as the convention was not denounced by Germany, and British prisoners in camps under Dönitz's jurisdiction were treated strictly according to the Convention, the Court considered these mitigating circumstances.